-Whether you are thinking about your post-university career yet or not, it is worth researching the various opportunities available to you.
-By looking at post-graduate schemes as well as the varying roles within such big companies as the ones listed below, you can tailor your CV and experience while you study.
-Here are some of the biggest companies with the best graduate schemes around, available to students across all kinds of courses.
+Enjoying student living but beginning to think about your post-university career?
+It’s never too early to research the various opportunities available to you.
+By looking at post-graduate schemes as well as the varying roles within big companies.
+With these programmes, ranging from Apple graduate schemes to Aldi graduate schemes, you can tailor your CV and experience while you study.
+Here are some of the biggest companies with the best graduate schemes in the UK.

 Microsoft are dedicated to ‘delivering meaningful impact through ground-breaking technology’ and is on the look-out for students with the drive to help them with such a target.
 They are looking for students who attained a 2:1 degree or higher in a relevant subject and have a curious and questioning mind.
 For more information click here.